skip to main content

 Use of a personal automobile while on OntarioMD business is reimbursable business use and includes:

-• Trips from home to business meetings may be claimed if the claimant normally has no business reason to drive to work; the claimant attends multiple offsite business meetings in one day; or the distance materially exceeds the claimant's normal commute.
+• Trips from home to business meetings may be claimed if the claimant normally has no business reason to drive to work, the claimant attends multiple offsite business meetings in one day, or the distance materially exceeds the claimant’s normal commute;

-• Normal trips to and from the office are not reimbursable.
+• Normal trips to and from the office are not reimbursable;

-• All traffic and parking violations are the employee's responsibility.
+• All traffic and parking violations are the employee’s responsibility;

 The cost of rental cars when required for business purposes will be fully reimbursed:

-• The rental agency's loss/damage insurance option should be chosen unless the rental is to be paid by a premium credit card that includes comparable protection (the OntarioMD credit card is not such a premium card).
+• The rental agency's loss/damage insurance option should be chosen unless the rental is to be paid by a premium credit card that includes comparable protection (the OntarioMD credit card is not such a premium card);

-• All traffic and parking violations are the employee's responsibility.
+• All traffic and parking violations are the employee's responsibility;

 • Mileage does not apply to a rental car.

-Receipts and vouchers must be provided for all costs.
+Receipts must be provided for all costs.

 3.3 Approval for Travel